hashicorp/consul-template/README.md

 # to the process.
 pid_file = "/path/to/pid"

+# This controls whether an error within a template will cause consul-template
+# to immediately exit.
+This value can be overridden within each template
+# configuration.
+template_error_fatal = true

 # This is the quiescence timers; it defines the minimum and maximum amount of
 # time to wait for the cluster to reach a consistent state before rendering a
 # template.
 This is useful to enable in systems that have a lot of flapping,